RockitBootcamp/Phoenix-Admin/Student Reviews/15.2/Mark.md

   - need to review static members
   - review `Route::get()`
 - Kevin: didn't get SQL `UPDATE` and `DELETE` needs review, didn't get to Normalization or any JS

+### Reviews 6/4/15
+- Kris:
+  - Needs to review:
+    - OOP III (Static Methods)
+    - SQL INSERT statment, got the others, just struggled on INSERT INTO
+    - jQuery Basics - selecting div and method chaining, and creating div
+    - jQuery Events
+    - jQuery Built-in methods
+    - JS DOM & Document methods
+    - JS Arrays
+    - JS Loops
+    - jQuery delegated events
+  - He did okay with MVC and explaining it, but struggled some - not very smooth

+- Suggested he study tonight and we will do the interview again in the morning
+- Discussed with him that he is pretty far behind, asked his thoughts if he were to start a new job tomorrow.
+He said he didn't feel he would do well.
+He said he doesn't know why it isn't clicking and that he tries memorizing it and it's not working.
+He also said that he feels he hasn't been able to complete the milestone projects on his own, that he has needed a lot of guidance.
+  - Suggested he doesn't try to memorize, rather make sure he understands the concept with each lesson.
+Discussed this further with him, he understood.
+  - Also suggested that he will need to go back through the milestone projects and start from the beginning and attempt to complete them on his own.